pabigot/embtextf/README.rst

 * Additional functions for generating base-2 through base-36 representations
   of standard C integer types;

+* Option to build ISO C-compatible wrappers that replace libc functionality with embtextf implementations, saving up to 20KB of relative to other libc implementations;

 * The entire family of \*printf(3c) functions takes between 1KB and 3KB of
   code depending on target processor and feature selection.